Ring system

-A ring system is a disc or ring, orbiting an astronomical object, that is composed of solid material such as dust and moonlets, and is a common component of satellite systems around giant planets.
-A ring system around a planet is also known as a planetary ring system.
+A ring system is a disc or torus orbiting an astronomical object that is composed of numerous solid bodies such as dust particles, meteoroids, planetoids, moonlets, or stellar objects.

-The most prominent and most famous planetary rings in the Solar System are those around Saturn, but the other three giant planets (Jupiter, Uranus, and Neptune) also have ring systems.
-There are also dust rings around the sun at the distances of Mercury, Venus, and Earth, in mean motion resonance with these planets.
-Recent evidence suggests that ring systems may also be found around other types of astronomical objects, including minor planets, moons, brown dwarfs, and other stars.
+Ring systems are best known as planetary rings, common components of satellite systems around giant planets such as the rings of Saturn, or circumplanetary disks.
+But they can also be galactic rings and circumstellar discs, belts of planetoids, such as the asteroid belt or Kuiper belt, or rings of interplanetary dust, such as around the Sun at distances of Mercury, Venus, and Earth, in mean motion resonance with these planets.
+Evidence suggests that ring systems may also be found around other types of astronomical objects, including moons and brown dwarfs.

+In the Solar System, all four giant planets (Jupiter, Saturn, Uranus, and Neptune) have ring systems.
+Ring systems around minor planets have also been discovered via occultations.
+Some studies even theorize that the Earth may have had a ring system during the mid-late Ordovician period.